-This booklet is about talking with people when you have cancer.
+Please cut out this form and return it in an envelope (no stamp required) to: Supporter Donations, Freepost RUCY-XGCA-XTHU, Macmillan Cancer Support, PO Box 791, York House, York YO1 0NJ This booklet is about talking with people when you have cancer.
 It is for anyone who has been diagnosed with cancer.
 The booklet explains why it is important to talk about cancer and who you might want to talk to.
 It also has practical tips for having a conversation.
 We have other booklets for carers, family or friends.
-At Macmillan, we give people with cancer everything we've got.
-If you are diagnosed, your worries are our worries.
-We will help you live life as fully as you can.
+At Macmillan we know cancer can disrupt your whole life.
+We'll do whatever it takes to help everyone living with cancer in the UK get the support they need right now, and transform cancer care for the future.
 For information, support or just someone to talk to, call 0808 808 00 00 or visit macmillan.org.uk Would you prefer to speak to us in another language?
 Interpreters are available.
 Please tell us in English the language you would like to use.
 Are you deaf or hard of hearing?
 Call us using Relay UK on 18001 0808 808 00 00, or use the Relay UK app.
 Need information in different languages or formats?
 We produce information in audio, interactive PDFs, easy read, Braille, large print and translations.
 To order these, visit macmillan.org.uk/otherformats or call our support line.